Summer 2025

 ANTH 1025G-650 - Introduction to Sociocultural and Linguistic Anthropology

-Online, June 16 - July 25
+Online, June 16–July 25

-Course Outline TBD
+Provisional Course Outline

-An introductory course teaching basic concepts in the study of socio-cultural and linguistic practices worldwide.
+An introductory course teaching basic concepts in the study of sociocultural and linguistic practices worldwide.
 It underscores shared human experiences as well as our rich diversity.
-Topics include, changing socio-cultural and economic institutions, political and religious systems, and the role of language in the workings of power, indexicality and identity.
+Topics include, changing sociocultural and economic institutions, political and religious systems, and the role of language in the workings of power, indexicality and identity.

 ANTH 2276B-650 - The Anthropology of Music

-Online, June 16 - July 25
+Online, June 16–July 25

 No prerequisites.

-Course Outline TBD
+Provisional Course Outline

 In this course, we will take an anthropological approach to exploring music as an aspect of culture in the present and the past and focus on how music is used to negotiate individual and collective identities in multiple world contexts.
 Methods and issues relating to the ethnographic study of music behaviours are a key focus area for this course.
 We will also explore material from cultural studies of music, archaeology, and biological anthropology to help inform a broad understanding of music culture.

-ANTH 2228F-001 Special Topics in Anthropology
+ANTH 2228F-001 - Special Topics in Anthropology

 TOPIC: The Anthropology of Addiction and Mental Health